Aditya-debug15/CricAlgo/README.md

 **In cricket**

 This is the topic i have chosen.
 The game now-a-day is highly dependent upon mathematics, statistics and algorithms.
 There are many applications of it we will talk about many of them.

+# Brief Description

+The project is a conceptual map of how algorithms plays a huge role in game of cricket.
+It uses linear programming, dynamic programming, greedy algorithms and PageRank algorithm to build a strong fantasy team, calculate winning chances, implemented Duck Worth Lewis, helps selectors in team selection and find do an unbiased Man of the Match Selection.
+It uses python and cpp programming languages.

 # Brute Force